-Challenges to LIPA Reform Act and Financing Order: Potential state and federal legislative and regulatory actions could weaken the strength of the legal protections of the securitizable Restructuring Property.
-This concern is mitigated by the irrevocable and unconditional nature of the Financing Order.
-Furthermore, New York does not have a referendum or initiative process by which the LIPA Reform Act may be challenged.
-The only way for the LIPA Reform Act to be repealed or amended, or for the Authority to amend or revoke the Financing Order, would be through a legislative action which would violate the State Pledge.
-The risk that the State of New York would take legislative action that compromises its State Pledge to the significant detriment of bondholders is remote because state impairment would give rise to claims under state and federal laws prohibiting impairment of contracts and reasonable reimbursement under state and federal "taking" claims.
+Challenges to LIPA Reform Act and Financing Order: Potential state and federal legislative and regulatory actions could weaken the strength of the legal protections of the securitizable restructuring property; however we view this risk as remote.
+New York does not have a referendum or initiative process by which voters could challenge the LIPA Reform Act.
+Therefore, the only way to repeal or amend the LIPA Reform Act, or for LIPA to amend or revoke the financing order, would be through a legislative action which would violate the state pledge.
+The risk that the State of New York would take legislative action that compromises its state pledge to the significant detriment of bondholders is remote because state impairment would give rise to claims under state and federal laws prohibiting government impairment of contracts and taking of private property without reasonable reimbursement under state and federal "taking" claims.
+The irrevocable and unconditional nature of the financing order mitigates any concern that it could be altered.